OpenVoiceOS/community-docs/docs/context.md

         self.set_context('PythonPerson', python)
 ```

-When either of the methods are called the `PythonPerson` keyword is added to Mycroft's context, which means that if there is a match with `Length` but `PythonPerson` is missing Mycroft will assume the last mention of that keyword.
+When either of the methods are called the `PythonPerson` keyword is added to OVOS's context, which means that if there is a match with `Length` but `PythonPerson` is missing OVOS will assume the last mention of that keyword.
 The interaction can now become the one described at the top of the page.

 > User: How tall is John Cleese?

-Mycroft detects the `Length` keyword and the `PythonPerson` keyword
+OVOS detects the `Length` keyword and the `PythonPerson` keyword

-> Mycroft: 196 centimeters
+> OVOS: 196 centimeters

 John Cleese is added to the current context

 > User: Where's he from?

-Mycroft detects the `WhereFrom` keyword but not any `PythonPerson` keyword.
+OVOS detects the `WhereFrom` keyword but not any `PythonPerson` keyword.
 The Context Manager is activated and returns the latest entry of `PythonPerson` which is _John Cleese_

-> Mycroft: He's from England
+> OVOS: He's from England

 The context isn't limited by the keywords provided by the current **Skill**.
 For example